sinkingecstasies/discord-avatar-cycle/README.md

 ### 18 October 2020
 - Added new command `!!!steal`/`!!!copy`
 - Changing pfp manually (from either `steal` or `jump` command) will also change `bot.variables_last_link` variable
-- Reloading pfp.py cog will no longer duplicate `@task.loop`
+- Reloading pfp.py cog will no longer duplicate `@task.loop` tasks

 ## Notes
 If the bot doesn't change avatar, that's probably because you hit the ratelimit or url is invalid